HappyHackingOrange/Ciphertext-Classification-Ensemble-SVM/README.md

 * Playfair
 * Hill cipher

 Note that in each case, the plaintext consists only of alphabetic characters A through Z, and the same is true of the ciphertext.
-For each ciphertext message which is generated, a plaintext is selected at some random initial point in the Brown Corupus and a random key is generated.
+For each ciphertext message which is generated, a plaintext is selected at some random initial point in the Brown Corpus and a random key is generated.
 Those keys are saved so that the decryption are verified as needed.

 ## Technique: Ensemble learning with SVM